Another Word For WITH_GREAT_KNOWLEDGE

 Noun : (pathology) Spongy, abnormal growth, as granulation tissue formed in a wound.

-Noun : Alternative spelling of fungee (“a cornmeal dish from the Caribbean, usually made with okra and served with salt fish, shellfish, or chicken”) [A cornmeal dish from the Caribbean, usually made with okra and served with salt fish, shellfish, or chicken; variant recipes are also known as coo-coo (coocoo) or cou-cou (coucou).]
+Noun : Alternative spelling of fungee (“a cornmeal dish from the Caribbean, usually made with okra and served with salt fish, shellfish, or chicken”).
+[A cornmeal dish from the Caribbean, usually made with okra and served with salt fish, shellfish, or chicken; variant recipes are also known as coo-coo (coocoo) or cou-cou (coucou).]

 mistress

-Noun : A woman, specifically one with great control, authority or ownership
+Noun : A woman, specifically one with great control, authority or ownership.

-Noun : A female teacher
+Noun : A female head of household.

 oracle